Pound hammered in US forex session

 Is AUD/USD finally preparing to reverse higher?

 The Aussiedollar weekly chart is another classic example of how patience can be richly rewarded following the extended congestion phase of March to August 2014 which saw the pair trade in an increasingly tighter range around the VPOC (volume point of control) in the 0.93 to 0.94 price area.
 This type of price action is always a signal of an explosive move once the breakaway occurs.
 And as we can see clearly on the chart this phase of price action came to a dramatic end with a wide spread down candle which triggered the volatility indicator (the purple arrows top and bottom), as the price action moved outside the average true range in this time frame.
-The price action to the downside was duly confirmed with a close well outside the volatility candle and further confirming the inherent weakness in the pair.
-Since last August the trend lower has also been perfectly confirmed and defined by the dynamic price pivots in a...
+The Price Action The price action to the downside was duly confirmed with a close well outside the volatility candle and further confirming the inherent weakness in the pair.
+Since last August the trend lower has also been perfectly confirmed and defined by the dynamic price pivots...

 Read More